 1. shall send the Transmission End Notify message to all other transmission participants.

-2. shall stop timer T11(Stream Reception Idle) associated with the transmitter SSRC, if running;
+2. shall stop timer T11(Stream Reception Idle) associated with the User Id of the Transmitting User, if running;

 3. shall remain in 'Gr: Reception Idle' state.